All Ratings

 | 89 | Blake Griffinplayer | 65 | Griffin averaged approximately 1.8 OREB/G over his career.
 This is solid offensive rebounding for a power forward, placing him in the 60-74 'Strong Offensive Rebounder' range. | |

-| 89 | Julius Ervingplayer | 65 | Erving averaged approximately 1.7 OREB/G during his career.
-For a small forward, this is strong offensive rebounding, placing him in the upper portion of the strong offensive rebounder tier. |
+| 89 | Antonio McDyessplayer | 65 | McDyess averaged approximately 1.7 OREB/G over his career.
+This places him in the strong offensive rebounder range, showing good ability to create second-chance opportunities. |